 - 22. Are there other options for transferring existing dogs onto the centralised system? - 23.
-Which of the following would you support to cover the costs of migrating existing data? - $\hfill\square$ an increase in the registration fee - \Box a one-off payment by dog owners - □ other have to refer to both the centralised system and individual local government dog registers.
+Which of the following would you support to cover the costs of migrating existing data? - $\Box$ an increase in the registration fee - □ a one-off payment by dog owners - □ other - ☑ none Cost should be borne by the State Government it is their initiative